William Jamieson (mining): History

 Jamieson was born in Aberdeen, Scotland, in 1853, as the second son of Rev. George Jamieson of the Church of Scotland, and his wife, Jane Jamieson née Wallace.
 He was educated in Aberdeen and as an apprentice arrived in Adelaide in 1869, then headed for the Victorian goldfields, where he had little luck, and so headed for Sydney.

-Armed with a letter of introduction to (later Sir) John Hay, a friend of his father's, and wealthy squatter for whom the town of Hay is named, he was sent by Hay to Grungle station, located 400 miles up the Murrumbidgee River from Hay.
+Armed with a letter of introduction to (later Sir) John Hay, a friend of his father's, and a wealthy squatter for whom the town of Hay is named, he was sent by Hay to Grungle station, located 400 miles up the Murrumbidgee River from Hay.

 He worked, for a time, as a jackaroo at the sheep station, until George Mair, manager of the station, induced him to give up jackarooing, and study surveying.
 In 1881, he entered the New South Wales Lands Department as a surveyor and, in March 1883, while in Bourke, he received his license as a surveyor under the Real Property Act.
 That same year, he was put in charge of the Bourke-Silverton district, which included the Barrier Ranges.

 In 1884, he was sent to complete the long-awaited survey of mining claims at Silverton.

 Shortly after his arrival, a long drought– which had dispirited many prospective miners –broke, and threatened many with flooding.

 Jamieson fell in with the Syndicate of Seven prospectors and investors led by George McCulloch, and the discoverer Charles Rasp (who, on 5 September 1883, had pegged out a lease of some 20 acres of scrub-covered country, later known as Block 12), and named themselves the Broken Hill Mining Company (later, BHP), the other five members of which were: George Urquhart, G. A. M. Lind, Phillip Charley, David James and his mate, James Poole.